THE TWILIT TEN:

 Indeed, the horrific sight and sound of Stuntman Mike deliberately killing four unsuspecting young women-Arlene aka Butterfly, Jungle Julia Luca, Lanna-Frank and Shanna, played by Vanessa Ferlito, Sydney Poitier, Monica Staggs and Jordan Ladd, respectively-in an Evil, deliberate and MAD MAX and THE ROAD WARRIOR evoking head on collision that Stuntman Mike survived in his “death proof” stunt modified car affirmed the implicit Lucas roasting intent of the film, reminding us that as a teenager Lucas miraculously survived the Great Crash of ’62 in his hometown of Modesto, CA, while the Fourceful four victims reminded us that Lucas had personally directed four STAR WARS films by this date.
 Not surprisingly, the sound of the carefree, allegorical and Alan Blaikley and Ken Howard written Dave Dee, Dozy, Beaky Mick and Tich tune “Hold Tight” (1965) while Stuntman Mike killed the four unsuspecting ladies returned the bitterly and furiously ironic use of allegorical pop songs of the Sixties and Seventies to a Tarantino film.
 The sight and sound of New Zealand stunt woman Zoe Bell playing herself and helping stunt driver Kim and their film actress friend, Abernathy-played by Tracie Thoms and Rosario Dawson, respectively-run down, beat up and kill Stuntman Mike at the end of the film reaffirmed the implicit link of Stuntman Mike to Lucas, reminding us that two thirds of the STAR WARS Tragic Trilogy was filmed in the southern hemisphere in Australia.

-Alas, Tarantino then returned to the temple theatre with Bender, Menke, Wasco, Julie Dreyfus-who played Sofie Fatale in KILL BILL VOLUME 1-Brad Pitt-who played the perennially stoned Floyd in TRUE ROMANCE-KILL BILL VOLUME 1 and KILL BILL VOLUME 2 director of photography Robert Richardson and Omar Doom and Eli Roth-who played bar patrons in DEATH PROOF-with another righteous, raucous and riotous roaring rampage of revenge in the all too fittingly entitled, twilit, allegorical, conventionally linear and CGI free indie film INGLOURIOUS BASTERDS (2009), its title at least evoking the allegorical Enzo G. Castellari film THE INGLORIOUS BASTARDS (1978).
+Alas, Tarantino then returned to the temple theatre with Bender, Menke, Wasco, Julie Dreyfus-who played Sofie Fatale in KILL BILL VOLUME 1-Brad Pitt-who played the perennially stoned Floyd in TRUE ROMANCE-KILL BILL VOLUME 1 and KILL BILL VOLUME 2 director of photography Robert Richardson and Omar Doom and Eli Roth-who played bar patrons in DEATH PROOF-with another righteous, raucous and riotous roaring rampage of revenge in the all too fittingly entitled, twilit, allegorical, conventionally linear and CGI free indie docufeature film INGLOURIOUS BASTERDS (2009), released on May 20, 2009 and with a title at least evoking the allegorical Enzo G. Castellari film THE INGLORIOUS BASTARDS (1978).

 “Goebbels considers the films he’s making